machinaut/infoseq/README.md

 Currently working on tokenization and BPE stuff.

 Need to do:
-* Add unit tests for tree and tokenization
-    * Use this as a secure point to iterate on simplifying the tree/tokenizer
 * Add a way to save a tokenization to a file and load it back
-* Add byte pair encoding algorithm
+* Preprocess KJV tokenization to BPE